Letters from Indochina (Part 1)

 Letters from Indochina (Part 6)

-Today I arrived in Siem Reap, a little city in northwestern Cambodia.
-While the town itself is known for its markets and nightlife, most tourists visit for one reason: to visit Angkor Wat.
-I’ll be here for five days and four nights, so I let myself ease into things.
+Today, I arrived in Siem Reap, a town in northwestern Cambodia.
+While it’s known for its markets and nightlife, most visitors come for one reason: to see Angkor Wat.
+I’ll be here for five days, so I’m letting myself ease into things.
+First on the list: lunch.

 Continue Reading